MohamedAlosaili/Rosie-Chat/README.md

 ### App Features
-- Auth users and signin/signup
+- Authenticate users with email/passowrd
-- Authenticate with Google accounts
+- Authenticate users with Google accounts
-- Verify accounts using email
 - Create private and group chats
-- Send images and videos
+- Send and receive images and videos
+- New and unread messages notification on each chat
 - Light and Dark modes